CON-In-A-Box/CIAB-Portal/README.md

 # How you can help!

 We are always happy for help from other developers.
 Please contact us and we are happy to try to help provide direction or even submit patches and we will review them.

+Additional information about contributing can be found in our [CONTRIBUTING docs](./CONTRIBUTING.md).

 ***Thank you for your interest***